TonyPhipps/SIEM/Detection-Use-Cases.md

   - [Assurance Metrics](#assurance-metrics)

 # Executive Summary
+Primarily focused on providing high-level information, references, and background

 ## Name
-A succint statement that describes the action taken to meet the objectives
+A brisk statement that broadly describes the overall objective

 ## Problem Statement
 Describes the problem, beginning with any necessary background information.